LiskArchive/lisk-sdk/protocol-specs/generators/block_processing_transfers/README.md

 # Block Processing Test Generator

-A set of fixture generatos for Transfer transactions
+A set of fixture generators for Transfer transactions

-These generators makes use of an experimental library for combining transactions, include them into blocks and generate chain/account states.
+These generators make use of an experimental library for combining transactions, include them into blocks and generate chain/account states.
 The library can be found in the file utils/chain_state_builder.js with this library it's possible to build scenarios fairly quickly with a fluent interface.

 Transfer Lisk: